 Bhutan – a land of magic and mystique – is full of natural wonders with so much diversity to offer in terms of experiences.
-Looking for a getaway?
+Are you looking for a getaway?
 Look no further!
-Wanting some downtime?
-Bhutan has that aplenty!
-Needing a break?
+Do you want some downtime?
+Do you need a break?
 Cut off from the entire world!
 Do you want solo experiences?
 Bhutan has that aplenty!
 Here we are!

 Bhutan might not be the friendliest when it comes to solo travel, especially for foreign nationals other than Indians, Bangladeshis, and Maldives.
 But, that is what adds to its charm – the extreme seclusion that it offers!

 It’s honestly quite funny that for a considerable chunk of the 20th century, this region was all but ignored by the rest of the world.
 You’ll be surprised to know that television in Bhutan is quite a new phenomenon, with the country having allowed the idiot box into its setup only from 1999!

 While the world had a lot going on to overthink about Bhutan – Bhutan was also quite happy in its bubble and morals.
 Because of such isolation, Bhutan was able to maintain a lot of its culture, and “westernization” didn’t dilute their ethos at all!

 Bhutan, at first glance, might seem underdeveloped thanks to its extreme isolation.
 Some might even question why the country did not embrace modern ways for the betterment of its people!

 But, we should appreciate that this land of a deep valley and impressive fortresses became isolated not because the world ignored it, but because it enjoyed being what it was!
 Its continued isolation is no longer an accident: Bhutan’s traditional culture is strictly protected, and visitors carefully regulated.